 Favorite things to do in Bryce Canyon National Park

 Wondering where to stay?
-Check out this list of places to camp in or near Bryce Canyon National Park.
+Skip to the last section below for places to camp in or near Bryce Canyon National Park.

 Important Bryce Canyon Shuttle Information

 The Bryce Canyon shuttle is a free courtesy shuttle provided by the National Park Service in an effort to reduce congestion in the park.
 Use of the shuttle is optional, but we highly recommend it if you're trying to visit Sunrise or Sunset Points.
 Those are the most popular areas and offer limited parking.
 If you take the shuttle, you should familiarize yourself with all the shuttle stops and info before heading out.
 Here are the most important things to know about the Bryce Canyon Shuttle:

 The shuttle is free and optional.
 You can enter the park with your private vehicle.
 Purchase or show your park pass at the entrance gate.
 You can also purchase a park pass at Ruby's Inn.
 If you take the shuttle from Ruby's Inn (outside the park), you'll need to show your park pass to the driver prior to boarding the shuttle.

 You can get on and off the shuttle at each stop as many times as you'd like while in the park.